sanakulovme/Shop-Hub/README.md

-# User Profile Management System
+# Shop Hub business System

 This project is a **React-based User Profile Management System** designed to allow users to manage their profiles, edit information through modals, and view their details in a clean, responsive UI.